A look back…

 2004: NLGJA Mourns Loss of FounderNLGJA mourns the loss of its founder, Roy Aarons.

-2004: Newsroom Outreach Project LaunchesNLGJA kicks off its Newsroom Outreach Project, which seeks to familiarize newsroom leaders with NLGJA and discuss LGBT coverage issues.
-Meetings launched in DC, New Orleans, and Colorado.
+2004: Newsroom Outreach Project LaunchesNLGJA kicks off its Newsroom Outreach Project, which seeks to familiarize newsroom leaders with NLGJA and discuss LGBTQ coverage issues.
+Meetings launched in DC, New Orleans and Colorado.

 2004: First LGBT Media SummitThe first LGBT Media Summit is held in New York in conjunction with the National Convention.